PapaOscar90/ComputerGraphics/RayTracer1/README.md

 The spheres are now shiny.

 ### scene03_triangles
 Here we demonstrate the rendering of triangles.
+Note that there is one triangle in the center of the screen that is parallel to the Eye's viewpoint.
+As a result the triangle is invisible.

 ### scene04_plane
 With the addition of planes, we decided to make a "sunset" style render.